sujiatong/Final-project-MUSA-6950/README.md

     print(delta.delta, end="")
 ```

 `1.
-A close-up of an orange tabby cat with striking amber eyes, looking directly at the camera.
-The background is blurred, highlighting the cat's face and whiskers.`
+A narrow city street lined with tall buildings on both sides.
+The road has "STOP" painted on it, and there are a few pedestrians walking on the sidewalk.
+Several cars are parked along the street, and American flags are visible on the right side.`

 `2.
-A white cat with heterochromia, featuring one yellow eye and one blue eye.
-The cat is lying on a soft, multicolored blanket, with a focused and curious expression.`
+A wide city street with tall brick buildings on both sides.
+The street is busy with cars and pedestrians, and the sky is overcast with clouds.
+The buildings have multiple stories, and the street is lined with trees and traffic lights.`